stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Smoothing method`

-Determines how the spectrum coefficients and the peak meter values are smoothed.
+Determines how the spectrum coefficients and the Peak / RMS values are smoothed.

 - Average: Calculates a weighted average between the old and the new value of the peak.
 Uses the smoothing factor as a weight.
 - Peak: Retains the maximum between the old and the new value of the peak.